-There aren’t too many South Asian-fusion restaurants in Sydney, so Brick Lane Dining remains in a league of its own, and has ever since it opened in 2016.
+There aren’t too many South Asian-fusion restaurants in Sydney, so Brick Lane Dining remains in a league of its own, and has done so ever since it opened in 2016.
 Experimental Indian dots everything you’d find on the menu, and the ride can get rather wild: think tandoori chicken burger spring rolls, duck and cinnamon samosas, Indian tacos, and coconut butter chicken.

 Address: 75 Stanley St, Darlinghurst

 This isn’t an unnatural fusion like most of the ideas behind the best Asian-fusion restaurants in Sydney.
 The surprising marriage between Japanese and Peruvian cuisine flavours dates back decades, reaching all the way to when a sizable Japanese diaspora based themselves in Peru and started using local ingredients to build working-class dishes from their homeland.
 The word for this cuisine was Nikkei, which is where this eatery – from the team behind Tokyo Bird – found its name, and energy with menu options like nori tostadas, swordfish loins with aji cucumber salsa, spiced tempura king prawns, and of course, a silver trevally ceviche with leche de tigre, sweet potato, cancha corn, and Spanish onion.